-- A. If DHEC does not send a letter authorizing coverage, denying coverage, or advising that a review of the SWPPP will take place, authorization to discharge is granted 10 business days after receipt of the complete NOI as outlined in Section 2.2. - B. When DHEC reviews your SWPPP, if DHEC does not send a letter authorizing coverage, denying coverage, or providing review comments, authorization to discharge is granted 20 business days after the request to review the SWPPP. - C. If a US Army Corps of Engineers' 404 Permit or DHEC 401 Water Quality Certification is required by Section 404 or 401 of the CWA for permanent or temporary stormwater control structures, the Department may not grant you coverage under this DOTCGP until the 404 and 401 authorizations have been issued and are effective. - 1.
-In situations where the 404 Permit decision will not affect the implementation of the SWPPP, the Department will issue approval of the SWPPP and grant coverage under this Permit before the 404 Permit decision is effective. - 2.
-In situations where the 404 Permit decision will affect only a portion of the Project Area, the Department may grant the unaffected portion of the Project coverage under this Permit.
+- A. If DHEC does not send a letter authorizing coverage, denying coverage, or advising that a review of the SWPPP will take place, authorization to discharge is granted ten (10) business days after receipt of the complete NOI as outlined in Section 2.2.
+Should the Department provide review comments based on the initial, and any subsequent reviews of the NOI and SWPPP, these shall be subject to the same ten (10) business day review. - B. When DHEC reviews the Comprehensive Stormwater Pollution Prevention Plan (C-SWPPP) or revision and does not send a letter authorizing coverage, denying coverage, or providing review comments, authorization to discharge is granted twenty (20) business days after the review request.
+Should the Department provide review comments based on the initial, and any subsequent reviews of the NOI and SWPPP, these shall be subject to the same twenty (20) business day review. - C. If a US Army Corps of Engineers' 404 Permit or DHEC 401 Water Quality Certification is required by Section 404 or 401 of the CWA for permanent or temporary stormwater control structures, DHEC may not grant coverage under this TCGP until the 404 and 401 authorizations have been issued and are effective. - 1.
+In situations where the 404 Permit decision will not affect the implementation of the SWPPP, DHEC will issue approval of the SWPPP and grant coverage under this Permit before the 404 Permit decision is effective. - 2.
+In situations where the 404 Permit decision will affect only a portion of the Project Area, DHEC may grant the unaffected portion of the Project coverage under this Permit.
 The remaining portion of the Project will be considered after the 404 Permit is issued and effective. - 3.
-In situations where the entire Project is affected by the 404 Permit decision, the Department will not grant coverage under this General Permit until the 404 Permit decision is issued and effective.

-- D. In the Coastal Zone, if a DHEC Critical Area Permit is required for permanent or temporary stormwater control structures, the Department will not grant coverage under this DOTCGP before the Critical Area permit is issued and effective.
-When impacts to a direct Critical Area also involve a 404 permit, the Department will not grant coverage under this DOTCGP before the Critical Area permit is issued and effective. - 1.
-In situations where the Critical Area Permit decision will not affect the implementation of the SWPPP, the Department will issue approval of the SWPPP and grant coverage under this Permit before the Critical Area Permit decision is effective. - 2.
-In situations where the Critical Area Permit decision will affect only a portion of the Project Area, the Department may grant the unaffected portion of the Project coverage under this Permit.
+In situations where the entire Project is affected by the 404 Permit decision, DHEC will not grant coverage under this General Permit until the 404 Permit decision is issued and effective. - D. In the Coastal Zone, if a DHEC Critical Area Permit is required for permanent or temporary stormwater control structures, DHEC may not grant coverage under this TCGP before the Critical Area permit is issued and effective.
+When impacts to a direct Critical Area also involve a 404 permit, DHEC may not grant coverage under this TCGP before the Critical Area permit is issued and effective. - 1.
+In situations where the Critical Area Permit decision will not affect the implementation of the SWPPP, DHEC will issue approval of the SWPPP and grant coverage under this Permit before the Critical Area Permit decision is effective. - 2.
+In situations where the Critical Area Permit decision will affect only a portion of the Project Area, DHEC may grant the unaffected portion of the Project coverage under this Permit.
 The remaining portion of the Project will be considered after the Critical Area Permit is issued and effective. - 3.
-In situations where the entire Project is affected by the Critical Area Permit decision, the Department will not grant coverage under this General Permit until the Critical Area Permit decision is issued and effective. - E. When permanent or temporary structures will be placed in State Navigable Waters, the Department will address any issues related to State Navigable Waters' Program under SC Regulation 19-450 during the review of the SWPPP rather than requiring a separate State Navigable Waters Permit. - F. DHEC may deny or delay your coverage based on eligibility considerations of Section 1.3 and Section 1.4 (e.g., TMDL concerns).
+In situations where the entire Project is affected by the Critical Area Permit decision, DHEC will not grant coverage under this General Permit until the Critical Area Permit decision is issued and effective.

+- E. When permanent or temporary structures will be placed in State Navigable Waters, DHEC will address any issues related to State Navigable Waters' Program under SC Regulation 19-450 during the review of the SWPPP rather than requiring a separate State Navigable Waters Permit. - F. DHEC may deny or delay coverage based on eligibility considerations of Section 1.3 and Section 1.4 (e.g., TMDL concerns).

-SECTION 3 : STORMWATER POLLUTION PREVENTION PLANS (SWPPPs)
+SECTION 3: STORMWATER POLLUTION PREVENTION PLANS (SWPPPs)